SystemsApproach/tcpcc/tcp_ip.rst

 RTT.
 Some segments will contain a single byte, while others will contain as many bytes as the user was able to type in one round-trip time.
-Because some applications cannot afford such a delay for each write they do to a TCP connection, the socket interface allows an application to set the ``TCP_NODELAY`` option, meaning that data is transmitted as soon as possible.
+Because some applications cannot afford such a delay for each write it does to a TCP connection, the socket interface allows the application to set the ``TCP_NODELAY`` option, meaning that data is transmitted as soon as possible.